 This is a good time to point out that I had seen Valentine on a daily basis since my arrival.
 He was a sweet, soft-spoken older man who always had a smile on his face.
 And although our conversation never progressed beyond the usual ‘ca va?, Oui, ca va bien’, he was one of my favorites.

 So as ludicrous as it sounds, I never questioned my safety when diving into the depths of the jungle to follow Valentine.
 I did, however, question my sanity when I realized that I was sprinting through the depths of the jungle with no lantern and no clue as to where we were going or why.
 And all I could think about were the millions of hungry, venomous predators I was pissing off as I stomped on top of them trying to get to wherever we were going as quickly as possible.

 Before I knew it, Valentine was long gone, and I could see nothing other than thick, green vegetation closing in around me.
-The reality of being lost in the jungles of Congo with my extremely challenged sense of direction jolted me into survival mode, and I screamed out at the top of my lungs… at the very moment that I ran smack into Valentine.
+The reality of being lost in the jungles of Congo with my extremely challenged sense of direction jolted me into survival mode.
+I screamed out at the top of my lungs… at the very moment that I ran smack into Valentine.

-Completely disoriented and beyond traumatized, it took me a few seconds to gather myself and realize that we were both staring straight at Susan… who was standing on my back porch.
+Completely disoriented and beyond traumatized, it took me a few seconds to gather myself and realize we were both staring straight at Susan… who was standing on my back porch.

 She immediately burst out laughing, “Where the hell did you come from?
 We have been looking for you for the past fifteen minutes!”